 What to say:

 We have prepared an information package that will be helpful to you throughout this transition period.
-It provides you with information about services like outplacement, a career assistance platform and program with extensive resources to help you in your transition.
-This service and solution will equip you with tools, resources, and coaching to assist you in making your next career decision.
+It provides you with information about services like outplacement, a career assistance program with extensive resources to help you in your transition.
+This service will equip you with tools, resources, and coaching to assist you in making your next career decision.

 I understand that this is a lot of news to take in, but we encourage you to review this information as soon as possible.
 If you have questions, contact [Name/Job Title].